Before we go into things I loved in September, I want to acknowledge how October has started.

 The Na Pali Coast is a breath taking Hawaiian state park in Kauai.
 The Kalalau trail takes you in about 11 miles, but that leaves, miles of unseen terrain.
 Lots of people opt to do catamaran tours for the coast line, but we were looking for something a little more fun and opted to do a raft boat with Captain Andy's.
 They warn you that it's not for pregnant women, people with neck or back issues, and so on.
 Honestly, I was starting to get a little nervous!
 You sit side saddle on the raft holding onto a rope for the 4 or 6 hour tour!
 It really wasn't as scary as I thought it would be.
 Our captain said it was probably a 3 out of 10 in terms of conditions, meaning it was pretty mellow day thankfully, and TBH, I wished it was about a 5 because it was really mellow IMO.
 We had a lot of fun jumping into the water, seeing a sea turtle, and checking out some caves on the coast line.
 (Photos coming in a future post!)

-If you’re visiting Maui, I highly recommend The Fairmont Kea Lani!
+If you're visiting Maui, I highly recommend The Fairmont Kea Lani!
 It was an absolute DREAM!
-We were greeted with lei’s and a delicious guava juice.
+We were greeted with lei's and a delicious guava juice.
 After that we were taken to a gorgeous villa which was amazing!
 We had ocean views from our bed, a kitchen, a cute little private pool, and quick access to the beach!
-To call is paradise/heaven on earth is an understatement!
+To call this paradise/heaven on earth is an understatement!

 Growing up I used to surf all the time.
 Every weekend in middle school I'd hit the local surf shop, rent a long board, and spend the day in the sea!
 It was amazing!
 I surfed for about two years before going with my uncle (who is a surf teacher in New Zealand) took me out.
 Honestly, I never really took a lesson before and just kind of figured it out with my friend.
 In high school, my dad got me my first surf board and I made a pretty common rookie mistake: I got a short board.
 It was way to hard to surf in our tiny waves and as I got bigger, the board was too light weight.
 After many frustrating hours in the sea, not catching any waves, I gave it up (but still have that board).
 When we decided to go to Hawaii, my husband wanted to take surf lessons as a “must do,” I almost backed out, thinking of all the times I'd been thrashed in the past.
 Ultimately we took the surf lesson with Ina from Maui Waveriders and had the best day ever!
 Catching the first wave right away felt like coming home and now I want a new board haha!